hemanshu95/Assignment_8th_March/README.md

 This assignment is done by serial numbers [1,6, 19, 25, 38] of BA-Section.

 Members of the Team:
-BA-1  : Abhiram R         : abhiramvvv
+BA-1  : Abhiram R         : abhiramvvv,
-BA-6  : Anandita          : Anandita29
+BA-6  : Anandita          : Anandita29,
-BA-19 : Babloo Kumar      : bablookr
+BA-19 : Babloo Kumar      : bablookr,
-BA-25 : Deepak Yadav      : cryptomanic
+BA-25 : Deepak Yadav      : cryptomanic,
 BA-38 : Hemanshu Sondhi   : hemanshu95 and hello12123434

 Appendix A- This question is done by two methods by two different authors under the filenames as simplex_algorithm.py and LPSolver.py.